hamza3256/Micromorpher/docs/VBox.md

 # Install The Currency Exchange Application

-You have six steps to follow to install and write the smart contract for running _Currency Exchange_.
+You have seven steps to follow to install and write the smart contract for running _Currency Exchange_.

 1. Start the Sussex Ubunto Operating System.
 2. Login to the Guest OS.